If you suffer from pain in your head, face, or neck, you are not alone.

 Before your appointment, try to keep a headache diary that includes:

-- Information about the date of your headache
+- The date of each headache

 - The duration and intensity of the pain